 Vitamin D regulates the immune system and inflammatory response in the body.
 The immune cells require Vitamin D for their function and regulation, so a deficiency in Vitamin D can leave you vulnerable to infections.

-A second common vitamin deficiency in the winter is Vitamin C. Vitamin C is sensitive to heat, so the reduction in raw foods we consume in the winter - and the increase in cooked foods - reduces our intake of Vitamin C. Furthermore, sugar decreases the absorption of Vitamin C in the gut, so the additional sugar typically consumed in the winter reduces Vitamin C levels in the body further.
+A second common vitamin deficiency in the winter is Vitamin C. Vitamin C is sensitive to heat, so the reduction in raw foods we consume in the winter - and the increase in cooked foods - reduces our intake of Vitamin C. Sugar decreases the absorption of Vitamin C in the gut, so the additional sugar typically consumed during the winter reduces Vitamin C levels in the body further.

 The body’s requirement of Vitamin C also increases in times of stress.
 Vitamin C is released by the adrenal glands alongside stress hormones, so chronic stress can reduce the level of Vitamin C in the body.
 Learn more about the 6 big signs of stress.

 Vitamin C is used as a free-radical scavenger by your immune cells.
 Some immune cells release toxins to destroy bacteria, other virally infected cells and debris in the body.
 Your immune cells need Vitamin C to protect them from their own toxins.
 In times of illness, the body requires larger levels of Vitamin C, so if you do find yourself ill, make sure you take additional Vitamin C to help your immune system fight back.

 During the winter months it is beneficial to ensure your body is stocked up on a range of nutrients.
 Zinc is especially important for helping the immune system fight viruses such as colds, flu and cold sores.
 Zinc works in balance with Copper, so taking them together in the form of a Daily Multivitamin supplement is advisable.